 - Reasonable security practices are used to protect data.

-- Unclear whether this product limits employee or physical access to user information.
+- Employee or physical access to user information is limited.

 - All data in transit are encrypted.

 - All data are stored in an encrypted format.